oscar-system/Oscar.jl/docs/src/Experimental/galois.md

 7

 ```
-Finally, we evalute the polynomial at the roots and verify that the exact value is `3`:
+Finally, we evaluate the polynomial at the roots and verify that the exact value is `3`:
 ```jldoctest galois1
 julia> evaluate(s[1]^2, roots(C, 7))
 3*11^0 + O(11^7)